cmd-source/MS2-Sights/README.md

 For Desktop/Tablet
 1. The page displays as intended with the Leaflet API.
-2. The map can be interacted with showing Sights, Hotels and Cities in the top right hand corner.
+2. The map can be interacted with showing markers for Sights, Hotels and Cities in the top right hand corner.
+These markers are clickable.
 3. The map can zoom in and out on the top left hand corner.
     ![map](assets/img/map.JPG)
 4. A description of the city tours extendeds when the user clicks on each.